-This Weekly Update: Friday, November 14
+This Weekly Update: December 5

-Number of holdings: still the same 8
+Number of holdings: 9

 On mobile devices the best view of the table below is likely horizontal orientation.